JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 against the stone walls made soft by a fur of condensed train exhaust, cobwebs and dust.

 She helped him to his feet.
-"You don't seem like a snitch, Lawrence.
+"You don't seem like a snitch, Batman.
 But you're a monk.
 Are you going to turn me in for being suspicious?"

 He took a second to parse this out.
 "I don't work for the Securitat," he said.